-Drug experimentation is a common part of adolescence, particularly for those teens that spend time with peers who also use and abuse drugs.
-Unfortunately, adolescence is a remarkably dangerous time in which to experiment, as the developing brain seems more susceptible to the damage addictive drugs can cause.
-As a result, teens who delve into drugs develop addictions quite rapidly, and they may not have the skills needed to amend their habits.
+Drug experimentation is a standard part of adolescence, particularly among teenagers who hang out with peers who abuse drugs.
+Unfortunately, puberty is a hazardous time to experiment, as the developing brain appears to be more vulnerable to the effects of addictive drugs.
+As a result, teenagers who experiment with drugs develop addictions quickly and may lack the skills necessary to change their behaviours.

 Addiction in Adults

 Personal therapies may be a beneficial treatment by age for this age group, even though family-based approaches can help young adults or even those in their mid-life.
 These patients would be able to learn more about:

 - Patterns of destructive behaviour that begin in childhood.

 Adults can also benefit from community therapies, in which they work with other addicts under the guidance of a counsellor.
 The community format helps adults spend time in the helper’s role while still accepting well-informed peers’ assistance.
 This is especially effective for adults and is a form of treatment by age.

 Although some adults look forward to their “Golden Years,” awaiting retirement, grandchildren, or simply a new chapter of their lives, others fear the physical and mental consequences of ageing.
 If physical disabilities impair their mobility, it may be challenging for some adults to make the transition to retirement, cope with new frailty or medical problems, or find fun, meaningful activities.
 Some adults may find it difficult to face mortality, particularly when friends, colleagues, spouses, and partners pass away.